zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 ### Security

 The library does not provide any security.
-You should secure the `/events` endpoint and all its operations as you need for your application
+You should secure the `/events/snapshots/{event_type}` endpoint as you need for your application

 ## Using